Saudi Warplanes Massacre 140 in Attack on Yemen Funeral.

 In one of the worst atrocities of the 21st century, the Saudi led coalition have exceeded their own grisly record of mass murder, the 130 they slaughtered when they attacked a wedding last year with an even bloodier atrocity, murdering 140 civilians and wounding a further five hundred in a series of airstrikes against a community hall conducting a funeral in the Yemeni capital Sa’ana yesterday.

 The site was attacked by at least two bombs dropped from aircraft, the second attack was filmed from nearby and the sound of approaching jets can be heard prior to the blast.

-The Gulf coalition are the only party operating aircraft over Yemen so there can be no doubt as to what has happened here, nor the identity of the criminal party nor the monumental, mind bending hypocrisy of the United States who are preparing to go to war with Russia and Syria due to their supposed outrage over the civilian casualties as the Syrian Army attempt to liberate the eastern part of the city of Aleppo from the sectarian death squads sent by the US and her allies to destroy the state.
+The Gulf coalition are the only party operating aircraft over Yemen so there can be no doubt as to what has happened here, nor the identity of the criminal party, nor the monumental, mind bending hypocrisy of the Western nations who are simultaneously conducting an energetic propaganda campaign against Russia and Syria due to the civilian casualties in Aleppo whilst arming and supporting the Saudis in the murderous Yemen operation.

 Meanwhile the people of Yemen, the poorest nation of the Arab speaking world suffer widespread malnutrition.